mehdiataei/LBfoam/README.md

 LBfoam is an open-source CFD solver based on the lattice Boltzmann method for foaming simulations.
 The solver is an extended version of the [Palabos](https://palabos.unige.ch/) library.

-The preprint is available [here](https://arxiv.org/abs/1908.04262), which is currently under review.
+The paper is accepted in the Journal of Computer  Physics Communications (link will be provided soon).
+For the time being, the preprint is available [here](https://arxiv.org/abs/1908.04262).

 # Highlighted Features

 * 2D/3D Free Surface Lattice Boltzmann (FSLBM) solver